Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 3. A short email course.

-A series of 3–5 short emails that teach something specific like “5 days to a faster WordPress site” can also help build a relationship with visitors.
+Even a series of 3–5 short emails that teach something specific like “5 days to a faster WordPress site” can do wonders for building a connection with visitors.

 Each email delivers a small win, which builds trust steadily over time.